Jump to content

 Reputation

-7. Domain added.
-You will need to configure DNS (either by using our name servers ns1.heliohost.org and ns2.heliohost.org or by using A and AAAA records pointed to the IPs shown in Plesk).
+2. Domain added.
+Please be sure to configure DNS either using our name servers (ns1.heliohost.org and ns2.heliohost.org) or by using A and AAAA records pointed to the IPs shown in Plesk.
 The domain can take up to 2 hours to function.

-13. Your account has been reset.
-You'll receive an email shortly with a link to create a new account.
-Please do not upload or attempt to run a proxy on your account again.
+3. Your account has been reset.
+When the reset finishes, you'll receive an email with a link to create a new account.
+Please let us know if you need anything else.

 ×